-The meeting was unlikely a cabal of his enemies.
-Some who favored Jesus must have also been there.
-From them news of this meeting must have gotten to Jesus, who had his friends among the Jewish leaders.
+The meeting was not a cabal of his enemies; some who favored Jesus were also there.
+From them news of this meeting must have gotten to Jesus..

 Caiaphas, the high priest, sees political consequences if Jesus isn’t stopped– the Romans will step in at the sign of a political troublemaker and upset the situation for his nation and its temple.
 So Jesus must be stopped.

 But John’s gospel sees a divine plan at work.
 Unknowingly, “ he prophesied that Jesus was going to die for the nation, and not only for the nation, but also to gather into one the dispersed children of God.

 ”I will make them one nation upon the land, in the mountains of Israel, and there shall be one prince for them all.
 Never again shall they be two nations, and never again shall they be divided into two kingdoms.”
 (Ezekiel 37,22)

 The Divine Shepherd is gathering all the nations into one, Ezekiel says in our first reading for today.
 Still, as then the politics of the present dominates the world we live in– and the way we see things too.
 We only see so far.
 We don’t see far enough.

 God sees a bigger plan.
 The passion and resurrection of Jesus is God’s great sign, not just for us personally, but for the future of our world.
 Today’s readings prepare for what’s coming tomorrow– Palm Sunday, when Jesus enters Jerusalem.